 The homemade jams are equally at home here as are the countless paintings, a chilled ateliers’ den of family culture just a few minutes from the beaches of Santa Barbara.

-Pico do Refúgio is all about escapism in the Azores, a hub to tank up on nature or dive into the watery depths of this Atlantic archipelago.
+Pico do Refúgio is all about escapism in Portugal's Azores, an arty hotel hub in which to tank up on nature or dive into the watery depths of the Atlantic's archipelago.

-Being an architect himself – this challenge has been met with care to ensure that the character, bare bones and structure come to life.
+Being an architect himself this challenge has been met with care, ensuring that the character, bare bones and structure of Pico do Refúgio comes to life.

 He adores the island and can tell you the most amazing insider tips of discovery – he is a fellow creative, former navy officer, foodie and shares his world with eyes wide open.